Luka3006/Bu-geldrechner/README.md

 # Bussgeldrechner
-Frontend by Luka and Backend by Mika :)
+Frontend by me and Backend by Mika :)